xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 ![](http://xrdocs.io/design/images/cmf-hld/cst-5-cnc-assurance.png)

-The figure below whos an example of a degraded service where the measured latency on the end to end path has exceeded the SLA of 500ms.
+The figure below shows an example of a degraded service where the measured one-way latency on the end to end path of 1680uS has exceeded the SLA of 500uS.

 ![](http://xrdocs.io/design/images/cmf-hld/cst-5-cnc-l2vpn-degraded.png)